International Congress on Gastronomic Tourism | Dr. Emma Pla: “Gastronomic tourism must play a key role in destination strategy”

 We speak with Dr. Emma Pla, director of the Master’s Degree in Innovation in Tourism Management, to delve deeper into the concept and impact of gastronomic tourism.

-At CETT, we understand gastronomic tourism as a phenomenon that allows us to discover, experience, and connect with the culture of a territory through the elements that define its gastronomy.
-It thus becomes a key component for rethinking destinations from a more sustainable, rooted, and value-added perspective.
+At CETT, we understand gastronomic tourism as a phenomenon that allows visitors to discover, experience and connect with the culture of a territory through the elements that define its gastronomy.
+It therefore becomes a key factor in rethinking destinations from a more sustainable, rooted perspective with added value.

 Within the framework of the 1st International Congress on Gastronomic Tourism, co-organized by CETT, UPC Lima, the University of Alicante through the Gasterra Chair, the University of Alcalá, and the UOC with the UNESCO Chair in Food, Culture and Development, we speak with Dr. Emma Pla, coordinator of the specialization in Tourism Management of Culinary and Gastronomic Heritage at CETT-UB, to analyze how gastronomy can preserve intangible heritage, strengthen local communities, and strategically position territories.